FxMorin/RailOptimization/README.md

 </div>

-## More Info
-Feel free to contribute to the project.
-Make sure to star the project to help out!

 ### My other optimization/bugfix mods:
 * [MoreCulling](https://github.com/fxmorin/moreculling) - Changes how culling is handled to improve performance
 * [MemoryLeakFix](https://github.com/fxmorin/memoryLeakFix) - self-explanatory
 * [Carpet-Fixes](https://github.com/fxmorin/carpet-fixes) - Largest Server-Side Bug fixing mod
 * [Blanket](https://github.com/BlanketMC/blanket-client-tweaks) - Client-side tweaks/fixes

----
+### More Info

-Feel free to contribute to the project!
+Feel free to contribute to the project.
+Make sure to star the project to help out!
 I'm also fine if you use this mod in your modpacks, just make sure to mention it.

 However, I don't allow clients or other projects to merge this mod without permission, if you would like to use this mod in your client or another project please contact me.